soIu/framework/README.md

 # Solu Framework
-A full featured isomorphic framework using Expo Server Components.
+A full featured isomorphic framework using Expo/React Server Components (waiting for a beta or published example from [EvanBacon](https://github.com/EvanBacon), for now we will use standard [RNW](https://necolas.github.io/react-native-web/) and [Waku](https://github.com/dai-shi/waku))

 # Purpose of this project
 - Replacing or making an alternative to Odoo and Python's (2.7-3.2) synchronous, I/O blocking design with a better and leaner alternative that hopefully supports full decentralized/multi-clustered design.